Kasiakwiatek/Cosmetics-advertising-banner/README.md

 ## 🖼️ Image Attribution
-The background image used in this banner comes from Canva
+The included image is licensed from Canva’s design library.
-and is included under Canva’s non‑commercial license for educational and portfolio use.
+It is included here as part of the final project output and are not intended for separate download, reuse, or redistribution.

 ## ✨ Features
 🎨 Smooth animation created in Adobe Animate CC